What You Need To Know About California’s Unruh Act — Even if Your Business Is Out of State

 - The ADA is specific to disability status, while the Unruh Act prohibits other types of discrimination.

-- The Unruh Act specifically applies to businesses and some non-profit organizations, while the ADA also applies to government agencies and contractors.
+- The ADA applies to all places of public accommodation and government agencies and contractors.
 Another law, California Assembly Bill No. 434 (AB 434), directly addresses website accessibility for California state agencies.

 The bottom line: If your business sells in California, an accessible website can help reduce your chances of litigation under the Unruh Act and Title III of the ADA.